 Analysis vs. Post-Release Documentation

 Documentation is usually created for two reasons.
 It either describes the current state or specifies future changes.
-The reason to distinguish between these two documentation types is they require a different approach.
+The reason to distinguish between these two documentation types is that they require different approaches.

 The following schema shows both documentation types.
 The company decided to solve the need to catch up with its main competitor by implementing a new mobile app reservation system.
 The left part of the schema represents the analysis documentation, which describes the requirements and design of the system.
-The goal of this documentation is to provide enough information for the development team so they would be able to implement it.
+The goal of this documentation is to provide enough information for the development team so they can implement it.
 On the right side, there is a description of the solution after it is released.
 This part will be used as a reference and will be beneficial for people who will be responsible for operating the application and extending it.
-Since both documentations serve different purposes they do not look the same as it is described in the following sections.
+Since both types of documentation serve different purposes, they do not look the same, as described in the following sections.

 Analysis Documentation

-Analysis documentation represents all information that is needed to implement a new solution.
-The form of the analysis documentation varies heavily, as each project is different, follows different development approach and is performed by different people with different skills.
+Analysis documentation represents all information needed to implement a new solution.
+The form of the analysis documentation varies heavily, as each project is different, follows a different development approach, and is performed by different people with different skills.
 Therefore, there cannot be a single analysis documentation approach, and the team always needs to select the solution which best suits the needs of the project or the given situation.

-This gives the teams absolute freedom in choosing what types of artifacts they will produce, how detailed they will be, and when they will be created.
-Since their primary goal is to deliver the solution and not to produce documentation, the documentation should be as simple as possible while still providing all the necessary information needed to implement the solution.
-Any documentation beyond that is a potential waste of effort, as it is not guaranteed it will be needed.
-Effective analysis documentation is hence the simplest, most minimalist, light-weight documentation that is sufficient to successfully deliver the solution under the given conditions.
+This gives teams absolute freedom in choosing what types of artifacts they will produce, how detailed they will be, and when they will be created.
+Since their primary goal is to deliver the solution and not to produce documentation, the documentation should be as simple as possible while still providing all the necessary information to implement the solution.
+Any documentation beyond that is a potential waste of effort, as it is not guaranteed to be needed.
+Effective analysis documentation is hence the simplest, most minimalist, lightweight documentation that is sufficient to successfully deliver the solution under the given conditions.

-- Presenting information using bullet points instead of formal texts (because people do not read long formal texts)
+- Presenting information using bullet points instead of formal text (because people do not read long formal texts)

-- Using whiteboards instead formal presentations (because they support collaboration and could be changed quickly)
+- Using whiteboards instead of formal presentations (because they support collaboration and can be changed quickly)

-- Presenting working prototypes instead of going through heavy-weight documentations (because development team needs fast feedback)
+- Presenting working prototypes instead of going through heavyweight documentation (because the development team needs fast feedback)

 - Using simple sketches or wireframes for screen modeling instead of perfect designs (because the screen is a model and the primary goal is the software, not the model)